 - Practice self-care.
 This is the most important thing parents of addicted children can do.
 Be sure to practice self-care methods, respect your feelings, and take care of your own needs, no matter what.
 It is vital to living a healthy life.

 The recovery process is ongoing; your child will need help and guidance throughout their journey.
 Be patient, stay positive, and continue to reach out for assistance when it is required.
 With persistence and dedication, your child can overcome addiction and lead a healthy life.

 Breaking the familial cycle of addiction can be a difficult task, but it is possible.
 Many families have been able to overcome their addictions and lead healthier lives by recognizing the genetic predisposition for substance use disorder and preventing its transmission to future generations.

-- Outpatient treatment for addiction
+- Outpatient treatment